-When a sponsor chooses a 3(21) investment advisory model, the plan sponsor will retain responsibility for narrowing the list of approved investments to a manageable number for participants.
-The outside investment fiduciary’s level of assistance may vary widely in a 3(21) investment advisory model—from providing a large list of potential investments to providing a sample lineup that the plan sponsor can either accept or modify as desired.
+Upon choosing a 3(21) investment advisor, the plan sponsor will retain responsibility for selecting a manageable number of investment options for participants.
+The advisor's level of assistance may vary widely in a 3(21) model—from providing a large list of potential investments to providing a sample lineup that the plan sponsor can either accept or modify as desired.

-Last, a plan sponsor must determine if the organization is willing to accept the risk associated with being the retirement plan’s lead investment fiduciary.
+A plan sponsor must determine if the organization is willing to accept the risk associated with being the retirement plan’s lead investment fiduciary.
 This risk largely comes in the form of potential litigation.
-As participant lawsuits have proliferated, investment fiduciaries (including plan sponsors) must be deliberate in their approach to fee structures, proprietary investments, target date funds, company stock, active vs. passive investments, and more.
-The process and decisions around all of these must be effectively documented to reduce risk of litigation.
+Participant lawsuits have also proliferated.
+Investment fiduciaries (including plan sponsors) must be deliberate in their approach to fee structures, proprietary investments, target date funds, company stock, active vs. passive investments, and more.
+The process and decisions around all of these must be effectively documented to demonstrate a prudent fiduciary process.

-However, even if a plan sponsor delegates responsibility to a 3(38) investment manager, the sponsor has not eliminated fiduciary risk.
+Even if a plan sponsor delegates responsibility to a 3(38) investment manager, the sponsor has not eliminated all fiduciary risk.
 The sponsor remains accountable for two key areas: vetting and hiring an outside fiduciary vendor and monitoring the vendor.

 Plan Sponsor Decision Checklist